MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/08/devtools-116.md

 ---
 title: What's new in DevTools (Microsoft Edge 116)
-description: "In Focus Mode, Activity bar has a "Move Activity Bar" button.
+description: "Activity bar has a Move Activity Bar button.
 React Developer Tools extension works in Focus Mode.
 A Containment Diff view in the Memory tool when multiple heap snapshots.
 And more."
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual